joejcollins/rhapsody-angel/queens/2022-yvette.md

 ## 2022 Marked Queen

+Next inspection: split?
+Cull drones.

+2024-04-26 Saw eggs and brood, didn't see the queen.
+Only a few of the cells on the drone cull frame are sealed.
+There were plenty of bees so I added a super.

 2024-04-20 Saw eggs and brood, didn't see the queen.
 No signs of swarming but both boxes are very busy.
 When the feeder runs out I should probably put a super on.

 2024-04-11 About 12 frames of brood mostly in the bottom box.
 Didn't see the queen, but saw eggs and brood.
 The bees are on the candy.